tmaurice54/tns_embedded_training/Docs/use_renode_robotframework.md

 [Robot Framework example](https://robotframework.org/?tab=0#getting-started)

 The interesant thing with Robot Framework is that renode support those test.
-They can be run with the floowin command in your terminal :
+They can be run with the following command in your terminal :

 ```sh
 renode-test path/myTests.robot
 ```

 Once your tests are done, robot framework will create files to get more informations about the results (.html, .txt ...) in your current directory.
+You can find tests for the exercises in the folder RobotFrameworkTests.

 More information here :
 [Robot Framework Guides](https://docs.robotframework.org/docs)